I remember being asked in kindergarten what I wanted to be when I grew up. I

 parents, so I helped them transition in parenthood, got the babies on a consistent daily feeding and napping schedule, and took care of everything baby related around the house.

-When I’m not working, I volunteer with Duet: Partners in Health and Aging.
-I also enjoy spending time with friends, cooking, baking, board games, traveling, and playing with my dog.
+When I’m not working, I enjoy spending time with my family and friends, cooking, baking, board games, traveling, and playing with my Irish Doodle, Fae.

 Sleeping Newborns Mentorship